arcalumis/warp-in-the-box/README.md

 #### 5. Run it! ####
 - You will be asked for a username, a password and a public key for ssh authentication
+- You will be then prompted for a domain name and email address for your free certbot certificate registration.
-  - Check out [this great website](https://www.google.com/search?client=firefox-b-1-d&q=generating+ssk+keys) to find out how to generate ssh keys and other cool stuff
+  - Check out [this great website](https://www.google.com/search?client=firefox-b-1-d&q=generating+ssh+keys) to find out how to generate ssh keys and other cool stuff
-- Have your public SSH key ready to copy and paste into the console when prompted.
+- Tip: Have your public SSH key ready to copy and paste into the console when prompted.

 ```./setup.sh```